-- best site for dating over 50 Amazon does not pay directly to your local bank account, you definitely don’t want to choose the ‘cheque in the post‘ option.
+- Amazon does not pay directly to your local bank account, you definitely don’t want to choose the ‘cheque in the post‘ option.
 Set yourself up with Payoneer which is an online bank based in the US.
 From there you can transfer all your payments to the bank of your choice.
 You will be required to fill out your tax number etc.

 - Create your Amazon Author page using your biography and photograph.
 Although your book is not published yet you can save a draft.
 This website is different to the Kindle Direct Publishing (KDP) site where you will publish your book.

 - It’s time to get your book cover designed (please refrain from using a picture of yourself). eBook and Print covers sometimes (not always) have different covers, as how a book looks as a little thumbnail on someones screen is very different to how it looks sitting on a shelf.

 - Go onto Amazon and search for other books within your genre and get an idea of what the best selling books in your category look like.

 - Do a bit of reading on good cover designs here.

 - If you can’t decide on which direction or design to choose from – ask your future readers.
 Post a multiple choice question on your Facebook page and get real time feedback of which cover appeals to the majority of your audience.

 - If you are publishing both a paperback (or print-on-demand) as well as an eBook, your designer will need to supply you with two separate files.
 The paperback will be a high-res version according to your book dimensions which will include the back and spine of the book, the ebook cover will be a front cover only designed to 1563px x 2500px